-B INARY-VALUED systems emerge widely in practice.
-For example, in automotive and chemical process applications, oxygen sensors are used for evaluating gas oxygen contents [1], [2], [3].
+Binary-valued systems emerge widely in practice.
+For example, in automotive and chemical process applications, oxygen sensors are used for evaluating gas oxygen contents [1]-[3].
 Inexpensive oxygen sensors are switching types that change their voltage outputs sharply when excess oxygen in the gas is detected.
-More examples can be seen in genetic association studies [4], [5], radar target recognition [6], and credit scoring [7].
-The appearance of the above binary-valued sensors brings forward new requirements for identification theory, which is the focus of this article.
-There are some important identification algorithms proposed for binary-valued and
+More examples can be seen in genetic association studies [4], [5], radar target recognition [6], and credit scoring [7], etc. The appearance of the above binary-valued sensors brings forward new requirements for identification theory, which is the focus of the paper.